OpenDSA/OpenDSA/Doc/source/Configuration.rst

 OpenDSA configuration files are stored using JSON.
 Here are the field definitions.
 All are required unless otherwise specified.
-**Note**: The fields "title", "exercise_server", "logging_server", and "score_server" appear in the book configuration file only for the NewKA branch.
-These fields are moved to the server configuration file in the master branch.

 * **title** - The title of the OpenDSA textbook.